 Finally, one of the biggest things that might be causing you to consider canceling your 2022 Disney World trip is COVID-19.
 Thousands of Disney fans have actually said that the Omicron COVID-19 variant has caused them to change their travel plans.

 COVID-19 can impact your travel plans in a number of ways.
-First, there may be travel restrictions in place now or which may be put in place in the future that restrict you from traveling to/from certain places or which otherwise make your travel more complicated.
+First, at any moment, there may be travel restrictions put in place in the future that restrict you from traveling to/from certain places or which otherwise make your travel more complicated.

 The important thing to keep in mind with COVID-19 is that the situation with the pandemic is changing constantly.
 Things could change dramatically between right now and the date of your trip in one way or another.
 Case numbers might be higher or lower; restrictions may be lessened or increased.